micmejia/bible-dump/AMPC/Zechariah/Zech 3.md

-Then [the guiding angel] showed me Joshua the high priest standing before [^a]the Angel of the Lord, and Satan standing at Joshua's right hand to be his adversary _and_ to accuse him.
+Then [the guiding angel] showed me Joshua the high priest standing before the Angel of the Lord, and Satan standing at Joshua's right hand to be his adversary _and_ to accuse him.